She'd never really been a bad mother, in fact the idea never had crossed his mind until that day at the store. The one day that started it all.

 "My friends call me Luke, or Lucy if they're looking to die, but most people know me by Lucifer."

 The meaning of his name was lost on the child, and he simply glanced at him, staring silently at the devil, waiting for the punchline.

 When Lucifer refused to offer him an explanation the child reluctantly went to sleep.

 All secrets cannot be revealed at the beginning of the show...

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Sarah L McConaghyWrite a Review